D

 DAQ

 Data Acquisition.
 A widely used family of data-capture hardware & software modules created by National Instruments.
+See LabVIEW.

 dark matter

 A mysterious substance thought by physicists to make up about 27% of the mass of the universe.
 (An even more mysterious something called dark energy supplies another 68%, leaving roughly 5% of the universe for visible matter.)
 Proposed to explain the glaring differences between predicted and observed movements of distant galaxies, dark matter interacts with gravity but not with the EM fields of visible matter, meaning it can’t be observed directly.
 Candidates include the axion, a subatomic particle with mass many orders of magnitude less than a proton; the WIMP (weakly interacting massive particle), with mass hundreds of times greater than a proton; and the dark magnetic monopole.
 Experiments to find evidence of these particles are ongoing.
-Physicists are aware of the comparisons to ether and phlogiston.

 darknet